Pursue decarbonization in all corporate activities

 With all this in mind, the Group has declared our support for the TCFD recommendations, and will report information covering governance, strategy, risk management, and metrics and targets in accordance with the TCFD framework in order to activate stakeholder dialogue and promote climate change-related initiatives that help work toward a more sustainable world.

-Director, Corporate Officer and Vice President of Quality Assurance, Environment & Safety Headquarters
+Corporate Officer and Vice president of Quality Assurance, Environment & Safety Headquarters

-The committee meets quarterly to report on, deliberate and decide on measures and responses to climate change and other sustainability issues.
+The Sustainability Committee is chaired by the President and meets quarterly to report on, deliberate and decide on measures and responses to climate change and other sustainability issues.

-Under the jurisdiction of the Sustainability Committee, we established the Decarbonization Task Force in July 2021 to discuss project plans, targets and KPIs for reducing CO₂ emissions in our corporate activities.
+Under the jurisdiction of the Sustainability Committee, in July 2021 we established the Decarbonization Task Force, led by the officer in charge of Quality Assurance, Environment & Safety Headquarters, to discuss project plans, targets and KPIs for reducing CO₂ emissions in our corporate activities.
 The Sustainability Committee regularly checks and monitors the task force’s progress.

 Climate change-related issues deliberated and decided upon by the Sustainability Committee are reported to the Executive Committee for further consideration, and reflected in the establishment and review of annual and medium-term business plans.
 These issues are also reported to the Board of Directors in a timely and appropriate manner.